earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 ]
 ~~~

-If that's hard to parse, let's print out the names of the students and the corresponding `tuition`:
+If that's hard to parse, let's print out only the names of the students and the corresponding `tuition`:

 ~~~{.python caption="main.py"}
 for instance in instance_list: